sudolegit/2024-Supercon-8-Add-On-Badge/i2c-addresses.md

 The below list is a work in progress for documenting the different I2C addresses used on SAOs that will be around at Supercon 8, either the official ones, or SAOs made by other people.

+For a good list of commercial chips' addresses, see [Adafruit's List of I2C Addresses](https://learn.adafruit.com/i2c-addresses/the-list).

 If you have made an SAO that you are bringing, please add it to this list submitting a pull request.

 | Address    | SAO                       | Notes                           | Link to SAO info                   |